 You will likely see different results each time you run the program.

-The LLM doesn’t return consistent results - its objective is to produce an answer, not the same response, and they may not be correct.
+The LLM doesn’t return consistent results - its objective is to produce an answer, not the same response.
+The response may not be correct or even generate an error due to invalid Cypher.

 In the following two lessons, you will learn how to provide additional context and instructions to the LLM to generate better and more consistent results.